-For example, say you are at-fault in an accident that causes $10,000 in damage and you have a $1,000 deductible.
-You have to pay $1,000 out-of-pocket in order for your insurance company to pay the remaining $9,000.
+Say you are at fault in an accident that causes $10,000 in damage and you have a collision deductible of $1,000.
+You are responsible for covering your $1,000 collision deductible out-of-pocket in order for your insurance company to pay the remaining $9,000.

 Collision deductibles typically range from $100 to $1,000, and you select your deductible amount when you purchase your policy.
 The higher your deductible, the cheaper your premium will be.
 Although it’s tempting to get a higher deductible in order to pay less upfront, you should only choose a deductible that you can afford to pay if your car is suddenly damaged in an accident.

 Yes, you pay your deductible to the body shop when you file a car insurance claim.
 After the body shop sends your car insurance company a repair estimate, your insurer will pay the shop the full amount minus your deductible, which you must pay to the body shop directly.
 In some cases, your insurer might send you the money instead, but they will still subtract the deductible from the final amount.… read full answer

 If you can’t afford to pay the deductible to the body shop, you have a handful of options.
 You can set up a payment plan with the mechanic, take out a loan, use a credit card, or save up until you can afford the deductible.
 In some cases, the body shop may agree to waive your deductible, but that is rarely an option.

 In order to make sure you can pay the body shop for repairs to your car, you need to pick a deductible amount that you can afford in an unexpected situation.
 To learn more, check out WalletHub’s guide to car insurance deductibles.